-Work in NHBRU focuses on four key research areas:
+Work in NBRUH focuses on four key research areas:

 NDDC is funded to explore translational research in GI and liver infections as well as post infectious conditions.
 The BRU is a partnership between the University of Nottingham and Nottingham University Hospitals NHS Trust, and employs a total of twenty two staff.
 NDDC will be relocating to a mewly build unit at QMC site, which will be at the centre of all in-patient GI, liver, and surgical activity and next to academic units.
 Work in NDDC focuses on four key areas:

 The NDDC BRU’s latest brochure details the aims of the NIHR BRU, its facilities, how it facilitates patient involvement in research, how clinicians are empowered, overviews of team leaders, a description of themes and a summary of their training approach.